go to DLTK's Homepage

-DLTK's Halloween Crafts for Kids:
+DLTK's Holiday Crafts for Kids

 Pumpkin Book

-You can make this project with a face for a Halloween Jack-o-Lantern or without a face for a nutrition or Thanksgiving theme.
+You can make this project with a face for a Halloween Jack-o-Lantern theme or without a face for a nutrition or Thanksgiving theme.

-Savannah shared these photos of the finished craft by on of the children in her childcare program: "... there were a few variations on that particular pumpkin, it was an older child's and he opted to use brown construction paper instead of green, and he didn't want a curly Q, Also, instead of yellow yarn we used orange, obviously, and we also did a three hole punch book tied with orange yarn instead of staples."
+of the children in her childcare program: "...
+There were a few variations on that particular pumpkin, it was an older child's and he opted to use brown construction paper instead of green, and he didn't want a curly Q,

 Thank you Savannah!